Introduction: The Comitatus and the Warrior Ethos

 Bravery as the Foundation

-Bravery was the non-negotiable cornerstone of Saxon leadership.
-A war leader was expected to stand in the front line of battle, shield to shield with his men, and to display conspicuous courage in the face of overwhelming odds.
-This was not merely a matter of personal honor; it was a tactical necessity.
-If the lord faltered, the battle line could dissolve.
-The story of Byrhtnoth, the ealdorman who fell at the Battle of Maldon in 991, illustrates this ideal.
-According to the old English poem, Byrhtnoth exhorted his warriors to hold firm, and when he was struck down, his loyalty to his men and his refusal to retreat defined his final moments.
+Bravery stood as the non-negotiable cornerstone of Saxon leadership.
+A war leader was expected to stand in the front line of battle, shield pressed against shield with his men, displaying conspicuous courage even when facing overwhelming odds.
+This was not merely a matter of personal honor; it was a tactical imperative.
+If the lord faltered, the entire battle line could collapse, bringing disaster upon the whole army.
+The story of Byrhtnoth, the ealdorman who fell at the Battle of Maldon in 991, illustrates this ideal with devastating clarity.
+According to the Old English poem that commemorates the battle, Byrhtnoth exhorted his warriors to hold firm, and when he was struck down, his refusal to retreat and his loyalty to his men defined his final moments.
 The poem emphasizes that a leader must "think brave thoughts" even when death is certain.
-This courage was not reckless—it was tempered by discipline and a realistic assessment of danger, but it always leaned towards action rather than hesitation.
+This courage was not reckless—it was tempered by discipline and a realistic assessment of danger—but it always inclined toward action rather than hesitation.
+A leader who hesitated risked losing not only the battle but the respect of his followers, which was far more difficult to recover than lost ground.

 Strategic Thinking and Tactical Acumen